eweviwo/central/ACKNOWLEDGEMENT.md

 - Mr. Kweku Oppong, a business manager and philanthropist, for donating the project's first recorder, a Zoom H6.

-- James S. Dzisah, Associate Professor with the Department of Sociology, University of Ghana (Legon).
-He has provided advice and recording venue.
+- James S. Dzisah PhD, Department of Sociology, University of Ghana (Legon), for his assistance in providing a recording venue at the department.

-- Mabel Nunekpeku, a post-graduate linguistics student, who has being very instrumental in developing the literacy lessons.
+- Mabel Nunekpeku, who has been very instrumental in developing initial literacy lessons.

-- Etornam Sunnu, A Google Developer Expert (GDE).
-He is the first maintainer invited to the project.
+- Etornam Sunnu, A Google Developer Expert (GDE) for his technical contribution.